Random ordering in FacetWP

 Since FacetWP is AJAX-based, the problem with random ordering is that the results will be re-randomized on each facet interaction that fetches posts (including paging and sorting), which will lead to duplicate posts and other issues.

-Fortunately, this can be fixed by adding the following code to your (child) theme’s functions.php:
+This can be fixed by adding the following code to your (child) theme’s functions.php.
+It adds a so-called “seed” to the random order.

 How to use custom PHP code?